ioanmeri/js-concepts/05-Array Methods.md

 Different from the others.
 It's doing some operation on the array and returning a combination of all those different operations.

-Get total price:
+Get the total price:

 Runs a function on every single item inside the array.
-The first method of that function, is going to be whatever the previous iteration of this array returned.
+The first method of that function is going to be whatever the previous iteration of this array returned.
 The second item is the actual item in the array.

 The first time this reducer runs:
   * return currentTotal = 100 + 0 (startingCurrentTotal)